 The PAX 3 can also be used in conjunction with the PAX mobile app.
-You can customize temperature within the app and set it to one of the 5 dynamic temperature modes listed earlier.
-Other fun options include the ability to control vapor output and locking your PAX from within the app.
+You can customize temperature within the app and set it to one of the five dynamic temperature modes listed earlier.
+Other fun options include the ability to control vapour output and locking your PAX from within the app.
 You can also play select PAX games on the PAX 3 device itself.

 The PAX 2’s chamber can hold up to 0.3g of dried flower.
 This can be a minor inconvenience for users who don’t always want to use this much flower per session.

 In response the PAX 3 presents a neat solution to the problem by introducing a half pack oven lid.
 This led allows you to pack much smaller amounts of dried flower—as little as 0.15 g of herb for a session, helping maximize your flower’s efficiency.